-Numerous other recent hacks have succeeded in stealing financial, personal or medical data from Chase, Target, Yahoo, Chase, Anthem — even the U.S. government's own NSA and CIA systems.
+Numerous other recent hacks have succeeded in stealing financial, personal or medical data from Chase, Target, Yahoo, Anthem — even the U.S. government's own NSA and CIA systems.

 As the threat continues to escalate, however, academia and industry are fighting back — and Stevens Institute of Technology is helping lead a global effort to anticipate and defend against the next waves of cybercrime.

 Fifteen years leading the way

 In 2002, professor Susanne Wetzel was recruited to the university to create a leading-edge undergraduate program and center that would make the university a powerhouse in cybersecurity research and education.

 "At that time, cybersecurity was just beginning to be in the public eye, to be taken seriously by industry and the government, and I was given wide latitude by Stevens leadership," recalls Wetzel, who remains director of the program as well as Stevens' CASSIA (Center for the Advancement of Secure Systems and Information Assurance) research center.
 "That's the power of our size and agility, which made all the difference.
 We were able to move quickly."